vikwaran03/eda_recipes/README.md

 2. Changing the data type of number of ingredients from float to int, since it is not possible to have fractions of an ingredient (ex.
 0.5 carrot is still considered 1 ingredient, not 0.5 ingredient)
 3. Rounding all values in average_rating to 2 decimal places for easier visualization
 4. Creating another column for analysis purposes, 'amount_ing', which bins the number of ingredients used in a recipe to either less (<= 9 ingredients total) or more (>9 ingredients total).
 This step is crucial for the comparison addressed in the main question by splitting the number of ingredients into two groups.
+5. The only columns necessary for analysis is the 'n_ingredients', 'average_rating', and 'ingredients' column, and since these columns are all cleaned, there is no need to unnecessarily clean other columns since it is not required for analysis.

 Head of the dataframe after cleaning for analysis: